melvin-cheah/vim-jinja/README.md

 # Fork for [Jinja for Vim](https://github.com/lepture/vim-jinja)

 [@melvin-cheah](https://github.com/melvin-cheah) fork for:
-* Figure out file type from extension, e.g. an HTML template is *.jinja.html
+* Background colour change on jinja code (set b:jinja_bg_color)
-  * Using output file type at end means other text editors will syntax highlight most of the code correctly
+* Figure out file type from extension, e.g. an HTML template is *.jinja.html, and a SystemVerilog template is *.jinja.sv
-* Highlight jinja code
+  * Using output file type at end means other text editors will syntax highlight most of the code as usual
 * Support all fileypes automatically (as long as there is already syntax highlighting for that filetype)

 # Jinja for Vim